n0x1/personal-site/README.md

-this is a personal site for stuff I like by me with react, tailwind css
+this is a personal site for stuff I like
+by me with react, tailwind css

+(no vercel)